VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 > You can see the list in Neovim using `:help option-list`.

 One thing you should know is that every option has a scope.
 Some options are global, some only apply in the current window or file.
 The scope of every option in mentioned in their help page.
-To get to help page of an option follow this pattern.
+To navigate to the help page of an option follow this pattern.

 ```vim
 :help 'option_name'